rtlabs-com/p-net/doc/capturing_packets.rst

 Capturing and analyzing Ethernet packets
 ========================================
 In order to understand the Profinet traffic, it is useful to capture network packets and analyze them in a tool like Wireshark.
+You typically run Wireshark on your laptop, but in order to capture packets on for example a Raspberry Pi you can use the program tcpdump (described below).

 Wireshark